ibm-cloud-docs/vpc/cr-create-route.md

 You can control the flow of network traffic in your VPC by configuring routes.
 Use VPC routes to specify the next hop for packets, based on their destination addresses.
 {: shortdesc}

-Separate route tables exist for each zone in your VPC.
+Multiple route tables can exist for each zone in your VPC.
 When a packet leaves a subnet, the system evaluates it against the route table in the subnet's zone to determine where to send the packet next.
 Each route table has a default route, but you can add custom static routes to your routing tables.

 A VPC route has three main components: